mth/yeti/doc/reference.rst

 here together as member set types.

 Both record and variant types are a set of tagged member types.
+The tagged member consists of the tag name and value type.
 The record type members are usually known as structure fields, and the tag is the field name.
 The variant type members are usually known as variants, and the tag is the variant label.
 Type parameters for record and variant